 For context, these patterns tended to occur over longer periods—at times as short as six months, but more typically 12-18 months – or even several years.
 As we’ve noted before, we believe we can tell WHERE these extremes occur, but it is essentially impossible to tell WHEN they actually shift.
 It takes patience to see it play out.

 For portfolios, this action means that we sell ETFs that hold Large stocks and allocate the proceeds to what we think is one of the next-best opportunities—in this case, ETFs that hold Mid and Small stocks, split equally between the Core and Value styles¹.
 We also retain a meaningful allocation to Mid-sized stocks (also split between Core and Value), which became more attractive earlier this year in May.
-Mid-sized stocks offer some of the most attractive return potential at this point, in our view.
+Mid-sized stocks offer some of the most attractive return potentials at this point, in our view.

 As a MAP investor, you may be wondering whether this tilt changes your portfolio’s customized risk profile and goals.
 The overarching answer is, no—primarily because we have not changed the overall investment objectives reflected in the allocation to Appreciation (offensive investments like stocks) and Defense (defensive investments like fixed income).
 The portfolio is diversified to help keep risk/reward in balance, and the offensive playbook contains more than just Large US stocks, but international components, real estate investments, etc., alongside the defensive allocations.